The first Voyager mission in 45 years • The Record – Yalla Match

 “The Heliophysics mission fleet will move from understanding the corona and the outer part of the Sun’s atmosphere to studying the effects of the Sun on the entire Solar System, including here on Earth, in the atmosphere, and in interstellar space. the sun.”

 Voyager 1 and 2 flew into different orbits and despite disagreement over the exact crossing point, they left the heliosphere in 2012 and 2018, respectively.
-Scientists helped discover that the solar wind intercepts about 70% of cosmic rays, redefining the shape and boundaries of our solar system.
+Scientists helped discover that the solar wind intercepts regarding 70% of cosmic rays, redefining the shape and boundaries of our solar system.

 Linda Spilker, deputy Voyager project scientist at NASA’s Jet Propulsion Laboratory, said:

 “This is the first time we have been able to study how our star and the sun interact directly with extrasolar particles and magnetic fields, and it will help scientists understand local biology between stars.
-This will help us overturn many theories about this field, and provide important information for future missions.”
+This will help us overturn many theories regarding this field, and provide important information for future missions.”

 Using 1970s technology, each of Voyager’s sensors continued to record data using an eight-track tape player with three million times less memory than a typical modern smartphone, and 38,000 more than 5G.
 Sending information back to Earth at twice the speed.